The IXP Manager Users feature allows you to add and manage users (people who can login to IXP Manager) on a per customer basis including:

 See the entity definitions here.

-AUTH_CUSTUSER- a standard customer user with portal access (
+AUTH_CUSTUSER- a standard customer user with portal access to a specific customer's dashboard (

 priv == 1).